-While prescriptive AI systems have been created that are effective for narrow, engineered domains, and as decision aids for human decision makers, successes of these uses of AI should not obscure the difficulties AI has had as a descriptive science intended to capture the robustness of human decision-making.
+This paper will argue that while prescriptive AI systems have been created that are effective for many engineered domains as aids for human decision makers, successes of these uses of AI should not obscure the difficulties AI has had as a descriptive science intended to capture the robustness of human decision-making.
 The primary failure modes of AI have been brittleness (in deductive systems) and poor generalisation (in inductive systems).
-Both of these are failures of pre-programmed systems to cope with circumstances unforeseen by their designers (that is to say, uncertainty about future conditions).
-Brute force methods of overcoming these limitations (through scaled-up knowledge engineering efforts to overcome brittleness, or search for ideal models to overcome poor generalisation) remain intractable.
+Brittleness and poor generalisation of AI (and thus of the models AI uses to characterise human decision-making) are directly related to uncertainty about the details of future decision-making situations.
+They are failures of pre-programmed systems to cope with circumstances unforeseen by their designers (that is to say, uncertainty about future conditions).
+In AI computationally intensive search and optimisation methods (benefitting from the ever larger memory and processing capabilities predicted in Moore's Law) have led to success in areas where problems can be well defined at the outset, so that uncertainty is constrained.
+However, computational brute force cannot overcome the problems posed by situations in which aspects of the world are continually changing, whether due to innovation (producing an unstable environment) or due to new emerging constellations of interdependent events (such as people combining and doing things in unforeseen ways).
+Under uncertainty of these sorts all current forms of AI prove brittle.